Leonard, George help Clippers beat Jazz, cut deficit to 2-1

 Jazz: Ruby Gobert had 12 points and 10 rebounds. … Clarkson was assessed a Flagrant-1 foul for slapping Ivica Zubac in the face after a rebound 20 seconds into the second quarter. … Guard Mike Conley missed his third straight game because of a mild right hamstring strain.

-Clippers: LA had struggled from the perimeter in the first two games but was 19 of 36 on 3-pointers Saturday night.
-Jackson had five 3-pointers, Batum added four and Luke Kennard had a pair in the second half to keep the lead in double digits.
+Clippers: LA had lost eight straight playoff games at Staples Center but has won its last two. … Jackson had five 3-pointers, Batum added four and Luke Kennard had a pair in the second half to keep the lead in double digits.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports